 While electronic payments can conjure concerns over high processing fees and data capture for cash application, there are software solutions that can put these worries to rest.
 Using a payment processor with interchange optimization can minimize credit card processing fees, meaning now is as good a time as any to embrace digital payments.

 If carrots aren’t enticing enough, it’s time for the stick.
 Late payment fees can be tricky to claim – particularly if your client is reluctant to pay—but hopefully the threat alone will be enough to convince your customer of the gravity of significantly delaying payment.

 If planning on introducing a late fee, just be sure to communicate it clearly in your initial agreement or contract with a customer and on all your invoices.
 If customers aren’t made aware of the existence of a late fee, then it cannot be enforced.

 Collections automation software can relieve you from inefficient and tedious tasks like manually emailing and calling customers to check in on the status of their payment.
 When you automate and move all that communication to the cloud, you can significantly increase AR productivity and accelerate cash flow–and effectively say adios to non-payments.

-When payments are late, it’s best not to go in guns blazing and demand payment aggressively.
+When determining what to do when clients don't pay, it’s best not to go in guns blazing and demand payment aggressively.
 A polite phone call, kindly-worded email, or even face-to-face meeting could help both parties gain clarity.

 If the above approaches fail, the next steps to attempt to collect on that cash are:

-Without an organized way to track the status of all your open receivables, it’s easier to miss following up on late payments.
+Without an organized way to track the status of all your open receivables, it’s easier to miss following up on a client's lack of payment.
 And the longer a debt goes unpaid, the less likely it is you’ll collect it.

 If missed invoice payments are a recurring problem for your company, consider if your billing and payment process could be the culprit.
 Automating the way you update your AR aging schedule is one way to ease the process of tracking overdue payments.